vicroms/vcpkg-docs/vcpkg/get_started/get-started-vscode.md

   ```

   This is your manifest file. vcpkg reads the manifest file to learn what
-  dependencies to install and integrates with MSBuild to provide the
+  dependencies to install and integrates with CMake to provide the
   dependencies required by your project.

   The generated `vcpkg-configuration.json` file introduces a